Saro404/Excel-To-MySQL/README.md

 # Constraints

 ## Excel Format
-The user have to follow a certain format to make the converting functionality work properly.
+The user have to follow a certain format to make the converting functionality work properly.<br>
-Each table in each excel sheet should follow the following constraints The First row: table name.
+Each table in each excel sheet should follow the following constraints<br>
+  The First row: table name.<br>
   The Second row: column name, datatype, size, PK.
 Note: The PK works only for (int, varchar, char, decimal, text).

 ##Supported Data types